Locally symmetric spaces and K-theory of number fields: The closed case

 If $M$ is a (compact, orientable) manifold with {\em nonempty} boundary, then there is no general construction of an element in algebraic K-theory.
-However, we will show in section 4 that for finite-volume locally symmetric spaces one can generalize the above construction and again construct a canonical invariant $\gamma\left(M\right)\in K_d\left(\overline{\Bbb Q}\right)\otimes{\Bbb Q}$.
+However, we will show in Section 4 that for finite-volume locally rank one symmetric spaces one can generalize the above construction and again construct an invariant $\gamma\left(M\right)\in K_d\left(\overline{\Bbb Q}\right)\otimes{\Bbb Q}$.